 Temperate phages undergoing lysogeny are also not all alike, with certain characteristics that set them apart from other lysogenic bacteriophages.
 One of the main differentiates between lysogenic phages is their physical positioning inside a bacterium.
 While some embed and integrate into the bacterium genetic material, also known as bacteriophage lambda and resulting in a prophage, others remain free-flowing in the bacterium’s cytoplasm as a low copy plasmid, such as the phage P1 and Vibrio VP882.

-Choice between Lysis or Lysogeny
+The choice between Lysis or Lysogeny

 It is important to note that although some bacteriophages have the capability of choosing whether to be virulent or temperate, others lack that ability.
 Phages T2 and T4 have been classified as strictly virulent phages, therefore following the lytic cycle.